Safe country of origin

 • United States of America

-• Ukraine *
+• Ukraine* (suspended)

-Due to recent developments with Russia, the designation of Ukraine as a safe country of origin has been suspended until February 28, 2023.[11]
+Due to recent developments with Russia, the designation of Ukraine as a safe country of origin has been suspended until 28 November 2023.[10]
 Until then, the safe countries of origin concept will not be applied to Ukrainian asylum seekers.
-The United Kingdom has been deleted from the list on 8 February 2023, as very few people from the UK apply for asylum in the Netherlands.[12]
+Since November 2023, this designation has not been prolonged, but in practice the safe country of origin concept is not applied to Ukraine.
+For more information on the current Dutch policies regarding Ukraine, see Annex on Temporary Protection in the Netherlands.

 Application of the concept of safe country of origin

-On 25 May 2022, the State Secretary decided for procedural and economic reasons to no longer use the ‘groups with higher concern’ in response to a ruling of the Council of State.[15]
-The Council of State had ruled that the consequences of designating a specific ‘group with higher concern’ for the assessment framework are unclear and that the Secretary of State should either give a substantial interpretation to this concept or abolish it.
-All groups with higher concern will henceforth be treated as exception groups.
+On 25 May 2022, the State Secretary decided for procedural and economic reasons to no longer use the ‘groups with higher concern’[14] in response to a ruling of the Council of State.[15]
+The Council of State had ruled that the consequences of designating a specific ‘group with higher concern’ for the assessment framework are unclear and that the State Secretary should either give a substantial interpretation to this concept or abolish it.
+All groups with higher concern will henceforth be treated as exempted groups.

 [1] Article 30b(1)(b) Aliens Act.